Nagaraju1707/SQL-Data-Warehouse-Project/README.md

     This project is lecensed under the [MIT License].[LICENSE].
 You are free to use, modify, and share this project with proper attribution.

     ## About Me
     Hi there!
 I am **Chilla Nagaraju** .
-I am a NON IT Professional and upskilling myselft to transition into a IT Industry.
+I am a NON IT Professional and upskilling myself to transition into a IT Industry.